Maintaining Your Immigration Status

-To request a travel signature, please complete the Scholar Travel Signature Request online and contact CGPS at least two weeks before your planned travel date.
+To request a travel signature, log in to the TDS portal and submit a request for Travel Signature at least two weeks before your planned travel date.
 Travel signatures are valid for 12 months for J-1 “Research Scholars” and “Professors” and 6 months for J-1 “Short Term Scholars.”
 Dependents must also have a valid travel signature to re-enter the U.S. after travel abroad.

 You are required to update your contact information with CGPS within 10 days of any change.
 To inform CGPS of any changes, email firstname.lastname@example.org with the following information: